hrymckenna/data-analysis/README.md

 # python data analysis

-## pyhton data analysis on twitter data - awesome
+## pyhton data analysis on twitter data - see that